Posted Date:November 15, 2013

-Below we provide user information and tips for successful processing in the fully electronic DRAP process.
+In this announcement, we provide user information and tips for successful use of the fully electronic DRAP process.

 Participation in the DRAP process is voluntary.
 There is no cost to the school.

 The DRAP process is most effective when used during the 30-day period when the school is waiting for the defaulted borrower to respond to the final demand letter.
-Do not request this process once the account has been referred to a collection agency.
+Do not request default reduction assistance once the account has been referred to a collection agency.

 Accessing and Initiating the DRAP Process